 Yoga for Mesothelioma Patients

-Yoga is an ancient practice that combines movement, specific poses, controlled breathing, and relaxation or meditation.
-It is also a philosophy and a way of life to which some people devote themselves.
-You don’t have to be completely devoted to yoga to benefit from this ancient practice.
-Many people practice it weekly or daily and are able to manage pain, maintain a healthy weight, reduce stress, and more.
+Yoga is an ancient practice that combines movement, poses, controlled breathing, meditation, and mindfulness.
+Some practitioners also consider yoga a philosophy and way of life.
+However, you don’t have to devote yourself to yoga to benefit from this ancient practice.
+Many people practice yoga regularly to manage pain, maintain healthy weight, and reduce stress.

-For mesothelioma patients there are many benefits of practicing yoga regularly.
-It can help to mitigate the effects of treatment and simply help patients relax, take their minds off of cancer, and learn to better cope with terminal illness.
-Practicing yoga as a cancer patient may mean making some modifications, but with the guidance of a trained and experienced instructor, anyone can see positive results.
+For mesothelioma patients there are many benefits of a regular yoga practice.
+Yoga helps mitigate the effects of treatment and can help patients relax, take their minds off of cancer, and learn to cope with terminal illness.
+Cancer patients may need to modify their yoga practice, but with the guidance of a trained and experienced instructor, anyone can see positive results.

 What is Yoga?